 A mortgagor cannot simply take possession of the home by changing the locks or taking any direct action.
 The creditor (plaintiff) must file a formal foreclosure action in the court for the county where the property is.
-The legal process begins by the filing of a complaint and serving it on the borrower.
+The legal process begins with the filing of a complaint and serving it on the borrower.
 The lawsuit should also inform, by summons, that that the borrower has 20 days to file an answer or the lender may ask for a default judgment and enter a final foreclosure judgment.

 Florida’s expedited foreclosure process

-Then the lender can seek for a rule to show cause as to why the foreclosure actions should not proceed.
-If the borrower doesn’t answer or doesn’t have a valid answer, then the court can schedule a foreclosure sale within a 20-35 day period after the judgement – unless there is some other agreement or a bankruptcy filing.
+Then the lender can seek a rule to show cause as to why the foreclosure actions should not proceed.
+If the borrower doesn’t answer or doesn’t have a valid answer, then the court can schedule a foreclosure sale within a 20-35 day period after the judgment – unless there is some other agreement or a bankruptcy filing.